 The ultimate day of History Time Travel, reserved especially for those families who educate their children from home.

-(This event is open to the public on Sat 29, Sun 30 and Mon 31 May.)
+(This event continues for the public on Sat 29, Sun 30 and Mon 31 May.)

 Explore pockets of history from a range of different eras brought to life by Kentwell’s skilled living historians, spread throughout the house, gardens, farm and woodlands.
 Spend a whole day immersed in history at Kentwell and travel through time.